FightTheByte/teia/README.md

 *This will put the application into headless mode, this means it will automatically start when the laptop is turned on*

+- If you don't have OneDrive then follow this section
   1. Start setup-run-on-startup.exe.
   2. Restart to confirm the application runs automatically (There is a noticable delay of 3-5 minutes, due to the application needing windows to complete it's startup initialisation for any sound drivers and other dependencies).
   3. To stop the application running on startup run remove-run-on-startup.exe.
+- If you have OneDrive then follow this section
+  1. Start setup-run-on-startup-onedrive.exe.
+  2. Restart to confirm the application runs automatically (There is a noticable delay of 3-5 minutes, due to the application needing windows to complete it's startup initialisation for any sound drivers and other dependencies).
+  3. To stop the application running on startup run remove-run-on-startup-onedrive.exe.

 ### Linux
 ---